monhacks/crystalboard/docs/usage/index.md

 Your custom textbox layout can be assigned on a per-map environment basis, including the tiles, tile arrangement, and color.
 See [engine/gfx/overworld_textbox.asm](engine/gfx/overworld_textbox.asm) for the implementation.
 Corresponding graphics are included in *OverworldFrames* in [engine/gfx/load_overworld_font.asm](engine/gfx/load_overworld_font.asm).

+Note that the map name sign feature is not used in pokecrystal-board, and, in fact, the only placeholder type of overworld textbox currently in pokecrystal-board uses this frame.

 ## RGB palette fading

 [engine/gfx/rgb_fade.asm](engine/gfx/rgb_fade.asm) includes an engine that can be used for individual color fading from source palettes to destination palettes in steps of 2 points per RGB channel.
 Custom fading functions (with their own fading speed and selection of source palettes and destination palettes) that use this engine are implemented in *RGBFadeEffectJumptable* triggered by calling *DoRGBFadeEffect*.